Skip to content

 pnpm nx run @dungeon-adventure/game-ui:serve

-You can then open up your local website in a browser at which time you will be prompted to log in and follow the prompts to create a new user.
-Once completed you should see the baseline website:
+Open your local website in a browser, where you will be prompted to log in and follow the prompts to create a new user.
+Once completed, you should see the baseline website:

 baseline-website.png

-The @tanstack/react-router automatically has configured your new route and you will notice that the file you just created is already populated with the route path:
+The @tanstack/react-router automatically configures your new route and the file you just created is already populated with the route path:

 import { createFileRoute } from '@tanstack/react-router'